bitnami/charts/bitnami/metallb/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 4.0.0

+This major release includes the changes and features available in MetalLB from version 0.13.0.
+Those changes include the deprecation of configmaps for configuring the service and using CRDs instead.
+If you are upgrading from a previous version, you can follow the official documentation on [how to migrate the configuration from a configMap to CRDs](https://metallb.universe.tf/#backward-compatibility).

 ### To 3.0.0